Rahullkumr/learning-nestjs/README.md

 npm run start:prod
 ```

+- Finally open a web browser and go to `localhost:3000` or use [Postman](https://www.postman.com/) for API testing

 ## Resources

 Check out a few resources that may come in handy when working with NestJS: